Tie-decay networks in continuous time and eigenvector-based centralities: Eigenvector-Based Centrality Scores in Tie-Decay Networks

 \subsection{Tie-Decay PageRank Centrality}

-PageRank centrality is a widely-used (and historically important) eigenvector-based centrality score for time-independent networks~\cite{Page1998,newman2010networks}.
-The PageRank score of a node corresponds to its stationary distribution in a teleporting random walk~\cite{Gleich2015, Masuda2016}.
-In this type of random walk, a walker stationed at a node continues its walk by following an outgoing edge with probability $\lambda\in [0,1]$ (where, in most versions, one chooses the edge with a probability that is proportional to its weight), and it `teleports' to some other node in the network with probability $1-\lambda$.
+PageRank centrality is a widely used (and historically important) eigenvector-based centrality score for time-independent networks~\cite{Page1998,newman2010networks}.
+The PageRank score of a node in a network corresponds to its stationary distribution in a random walk with teleportation~\cite{Gleich2015, Masuda2016}.
+In this type of random walk, a walker continues its walk from a node by following an outgoing edge with probability $\lambda\in (0,1)$ (where, in most versions, one chooses the edge with a probability that is proportional to its weight), and it `teleports' to some other node in the network with probability $1-\lambda$.
 It is common to choose the destination node uniformly at random, but many other choices are possible~\cite{Lambiotte2012,Gleich2015}.
-In the present paper, we employ uniform teleportation with $\lambda=0.85$ (which is the most common choice).
-Let $B$ be the adjacency matrix of a weighted network with $n$ nodes, so $b_{ij}$ represents the weight of a directed tie from node $i$ to node $j$.
+In the present paper, we employ uniform teleportation with $\lambda=0.85$ (which is a common choice).
+Let $B$ be the adjacency matrix of a weighted network with $n$ nodes, so $b_{ij}$ encodes the weight of a directed tie from node $i$ to node $j$.
 The $n\times 1$ vector $\vpi$ of PageRank scores, with $\vpi > 0$ and $\norm{\vpi}_1 = 1$, is the leading-eigenvector solution of the eigenvalue problem

 where $G$ is the $n \times n$ rate matrix of a teleporting random walk: